 1. Loews Don Cesar, St. Pete Beach

 It is said that the original owner and his forbidden lover Lucinda still haunt the hotel to this day.
 Thomas is often seen walking the grounds dressed in a white suit and Panama hat.
 Sometimes he is accompanied by a raven-haired woman, believed to be his Lucinda.

 Guests and staff alike have also described other activity from spirits left over from the 1940s when the hotel was used as a VA hospital.
 There have been reports of patients and nurses haunting the building.
+[BOOK A STAY]

 2. Marrero’s Guest Mansion, Key West

 The Marrero’s Guest Mansion is a beautiful Victorian-style Bed & Breakfast in Key West, built by Francisco Marrero to convince his love, Enriquetta, to move to the island with him.
 She eventually agreed, and the pair married and had 8 children.

 However, after his death, Enriquetta learned that Francisco had a previous wife who forced her and her children out of the house.
 Perhaps this is why her spirit remains in the house, angry that she was pushed out of her home.

 3. The Vinoy Renaissance, St. Petersburg

 Florida Marlins pitcher Scott Ryan Williamson says that during his stay, he has the feeling that he was being watched as he lay down to sleep, before feeling pressure like someone was sitting on him.
 He also saw the shadow of a man by his window.

 4. Quality Inn, Crestview

 The Quality Inn (formerly Jameson Inn) is a relatively new hotel, having only been built in 2000.
 However, people claim that it was haunted from the very beginning.

 However, this is not the only spirit in this hotel.
 There have been other far more unfortunate guests who have gotten quite the scare in the middle of the night.
 A handful of male guests claim to have woken up only to discover a bloody drenched headless woman in bed beside them!

 5. Casa Monica Hotel, St. Augustine

 When it first opened in 1887, Casa Monica Hotel was known as The Cordova.
 Today, most of the staff prefer not to talk about the ghosts that make their homes in the hotel, but the guests who have encountered them will do so freely!

 6. The Historic Peninsula Inn & Spa, Gulfport

 Since it was first built at the start of the 20th century, the property has served as a military hospital, a boarding house, and now a hotel.
 Many guests have seen the apparition of a man in fifties-style attire and a phantom cat!
+[BOOK A ROOM]

 7. Seven Sisters Inn, Ocala

 One hotel in Florida that certainly does not hide its haunted reputation is the Seven Sisters Inn in Ocala!
 They actively market themselves as the most haunted bed & breakfast in Florida but reassure guests that the spirits are all very benevolent and happy to welcome guests!

 (currently closed as of 06/27/2017)

 8. Florida House Inn, Fernandina Beach

 The Florida House Inn was built in 1857 and is thought to be one of Florida’s oldest operating hotels.
 It is no surprise then that this is one of the most haunted hotels in Florida.
 Guests who have stayed here report seeing apparitions of a sad-looking man and woman getting into bed with them!

 9. Coombs House Inn, Apalachicola

 The Coombs House Inn was built in 1905 as a private residence.
 However, the house was heavily damaged in 1911 due to a fire, and both Mr. and Mrs. Coombs died less than a month later – many say of a broken heart at losing their beloved home.
 However, the house was restored and converted into a hotel.

 Many believe that the Coombs’s are still wandering around their former home.
 Many of the guests who have spent the night at The Coombs House Inn claim to have been plagued by horrific nightmares of a fire happening during their stay.

 10. The Biltmore Hotel, Miami

 One of Florida’s most haunted hotels has to be The Biltmore Hotel at Coral Gables in Miami.
 It was built in 1926 and quickly became a regular spot for royalty and A-list celebrities alike.
 Among the hotel’s known guests are the Duke and Duchess of Windsor, Bing Crosby, Judy Garland, and Ginger Rogers.

 There are reports of a woman in white roaming around the guest rooms, and there are claims that notorious gangster Fatty Walsh is haunting the hotel.
 He was shot in the hotel back in 1929 during a fight that broke out over gambling.
 Several guests have seen an apparition resembling him in the hotel lobby.
+[BOOK A ROOM]